NoahFaundez/Simple-QR-Generator/README.md

 # Simple-QR-Generator #
-This is a repository for a application that runs with pyhton that generate a qr code with a url provide by the user
+This is a repository for a application that runs with python that generate a qr code with a url provide by the user
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first